electricbookworks/electric-book/_docs/output/epub-output.md

       contains-svg: true
 ```

+## HTML transformations

+You may want to make universal changes to your epubs' HTML when epubs are generated.
+These are called transformations.
+The template already includes one simple transformation for accessibility purposes: the `epubAriaSidenotes` transformation gives all elements with the class `sidenote` the ARIA attribute `role="note"`.

+To add a transformation, add a file containing a single function to `_tools/gulp/transformations/epub`.
+For the structure of the function, copy one of the existing files there.
+For syntax, these functions use [Cheerio](https://cheerio.js.org/docs/api/classes/Cheerio#manipulation-methods).

 ## Troubleshooting

 Epubs are notoriously hard to make, largely because validation is so strict.
 Here are some tips that may be useful when troubleshooting.